 Diet Details

 My Mango Chicken Curry is dairy-free.
-It can also be made gluten-free, just eliminate the flour from the cook.
-This will give you a runnier sauce, but you won’t lose any flavour.
+It can also be made gluten-free, just eliminate the flour from the cook or switch it for cornflour.
+If you add neither flour or cornflour, it will give you a runnier sauce, but you won’t lose any flavour.
 Also, you won’t need to do all that stirring in step 3 (see below).

 Adapting My Mango Chicken Curry for Your Family